m2dsupsdlclass/lectures-labs/installation_instructions.md

 Open a console / terminal and update the following packages with conda:

-    conda install python=3.5 numpy scikit-learn=0.18.1 jupyter matplotlib pip conda install pandas h5py pillow lxml
+    conda install python=3.5 numpy scikit-learn=0.19.0 jupyter matplotlib pip conda install pandas h5py pillow lxml

-Install the tensorflow (without GPU support) and keras deep learning
+Install the tensorflow (without GPU support) library:
-libraries:

-    pip install tensorflow==0.12.1 keras==1.2.1
+    pip install tensorflow==1.2.1

-Check that you can import keras with the python from anaconda:
+Check that you can import tensorflow with the python from anaconda:

-    python -c "import keras; print(keras.__version__)"
+    python3 -c "import tensorflow as tf; print(tf.__version__)" 1.2.1
-    Using TensorFlow backend.
-    1.2.1

-Ideally: create a new jupyter notebook and check that you can import the numpy, matplotlib, tensforflow and keras modules.
+Ideally: create a new jupyter notebook and check that you can import the numpy, matplotlib, tensforflow  modules.

 # Troubleshooting